Did Russian trolls try to register for a Texas Democratic convention?

 If the Russians are indeed casing Travis County, Maxey says, not only has he heard nothing from either homeland security or the FBI, but he doesn't even have any protocols under which he would even communicate with them.

 "Who would I report political interference to?"
-Maxey tells NBC News.
+Maxey told NBC News.
 "There has been no guidance of any kind from the feds or the state."

 Maxey added that he has heard of no other activity similar to the Texas 48 in other counties.

-In testimony last week, DNI Coats himself pointed out that the federal government and the intelligence community still need to do a better job.
+In testimony last week, Coats, the national intelligence director, himself pointed out that the federal government and the intelligence community still need to do a better job.
 He said that the intelligence community "need(s) to inform the American public that this is real, that this is going to … happen."

-Says Clint Watts, a former FBI special agent and cyber expert who serves as an NBC News analyst, "We've done nothing to comprehensively clear up this problem to protect our state election systems.
+Said Clint Watts, a former FBI special agent and cyberexpert who serves as an NBC News analyst: "We've done nothing to comprehensively clear up this problem to protect our state election systems.
 Until we do so, we have no way of knowing how serious a threat these particular emails are."

-"This case in Texas needs to receive the highest level of urgency," says the former senior FBI official.
+"This case in Texas needs to receive the highest level of urgency," Watts said.
 "It's outrageous that we are in March, just months ahead of midterms, and we are not feeling this urgency from our own government."